Why should I become a member of the Rhode Island Chapter?

 Education

-• Receive quarterly Chapter newsletters and other informative communications
+- Receive regular Chapter updates and informative communications

 What has your Chapter done lately?